 This item includes textures, circular decorative elements and links to some suggested free fonts.
 If you think that one of the circles would work well as the basis for your logo then, of course, you could add your own fonts and other decorations.

 As is common for logo creation kits, no actual fonts are included.
 You’ll need to follow the links and view each font, then download and install the ones you like.
 If you’re going to use a font for your logo then I suggest that you double check the license yourself, although all the ones mentioned should be free for commercial use.
-Design Cuts have a tutorial on installing fonts or you could use a font manager, such as the free Nexus Font.

 The kit includes instructions for adding a gold (or other) texture using Photoshop or Illustrator.
 Alternatively, here’s one way it could be done in Corel Paintshop Pro.
 I added text to one of the decorative circles to make a logo.
 Then, I cropped and resized the gold texture image and the logo image so that they were the same size, before adding the logo as a layer mask to the gold texture.